Standing Up for Injured Swimmers and Families

 Nothing beats diving into a swimming pool on a hot summer day in Santa Ana, but swimmers of all ages should always keep an eye out for unsafe waters.
 Unsecured handrails, a lack of depth signs, and unclean pools are just some ways that pool owners put swimmers in danger, and all it takes is one act of negligence to cause a catastrophic injury or drowning.
 Pool owners should only allow swimmers onto their property when their pools are free of danger, and any failure to protect guests can lead to a premises liability claim.

-If you or someone you love was injured by a negligent property owner in a swimming pool accident, reach out to our team at HN Injury Lawyers.
+If you or someone you love was injured by a negligent property owner in a swimming pool accident in Orange County, reach out to our team at HN Injury Lawyers.
 With more than 50 years of combined experience, our Santa Ana swimming pool accident attorneys have spent decades fighting for clients and families who were injured because of unsafe property conditions.
 We can thoroughly investigate the cause of your injuries, determine who is responsible for your trauma, and use our trial experience to get you full compensation for your injuries.
 Call us today at (657) 333-5726 to get a free case evaluation from a compassionate legal team.

 Owning a pool comes with significant responsibilities.
 Pool owners must make sure their properties are free of danger, otherwise a friendly summer BBQ can turn into a tragic event.
 The most dangerous situation that can occur is a drowning.